JCurtisRMIT/arduino/digitalTempSensor.md

-Search for and select "OneWire" and install it.
+Search for and select "**OneWire**" and install it.
 Take care to select the library as shown and install it.

 This will take only a few seconds complete.